Helping-Hand-LLC/staft/README.md

     - worker does not have manager level access
     - manager is not creator of this event and has not set override header
     - worker is not participant of this event
+    - database connection errors
+    - worker not assigned to this event
+    - attempting to remove worker that has accepted confirmation for this event

 - `PATCH /organizations/:org_id/events/:event_id/me`